-Welcome Students!
+Welcome!
 We’re excited for you to join the Dallas Regional Science and Engineering Fair

 All participating students are required to register their projects through the STEM Wizard registration system and follow all the Regeneron International Science and Engineering Fair (ISEF) Rules1.